 The immunogenicity of HPV vaccines has been assessed in many clinical trials.
 Bridging studies of antibody levels formed the basis of vaccination registration in adolescents (in whom efficacy studies could not be conducted) and a 2-dose vaccination schedule (antibody titres not lower than after the 3-dose schedule) in young people [8].
-The percentage of people with seroconversion after receiving the full vaccination course significantly exceeds 90%, and the achieved titres of neutralizing antibodies are many times higher than those observed after natural infection [8].
-The highest titres are recorded 4 weeks after the last dose, then antibody concentrations reach a plateau significantly exceeding those after natural infection [21].
-The duration of post-vaccination protection is predicted for several dozen years [21].
-The minimum protective level of antibodies against infection and the need for and timing of a booster dose have not yet been established.
+The percentage of people with seroconversion after receiving the full vaccination course significantly exceeds 90%, and the achieved titres of neutralising antibodies are many times higher than those observed after natural infection [8].
+The highest titres are recorded four weeks after the last dose, then antibody concentrations reach a plateau significantly exceeding those after natural infection [21].
+Post-vaccination protection is predicted to have a duration of several dozen years [21].
+The minimum protective level of antibodies against infection and the need and timing of a booster dose have not yet been established.